A Complete Guide to Magento 2 Speed Optimization

 php bin/magento setup:upgrade

-4. Use Optimized Images
+4. Use Optimised Images

+Naturally, an eCommerce is store is full of images, videos, and other forms of multimedia.
 Your M2 site can be slow due to heavy images.
 Images are heavy content which can seriously slow down your site.
 To reduce page load time and enhance UX, make sure you use compressed images without compromising the quality.
-It is recommended to use product images in JPEG and logo in PNG format.

-5. Switch to PHP 7
+5. Switch to PHP 8

-You can switch to the latest Php version from the cPanel or manually by adding directives in the .htaccess file of your store: For example, to switch to PHP 7.3, add the following directive.
+Although Magento 2 supports PHP 5.6 but performance can be improved a great deal by switching to the latest PHP version which is PHP 8.3.
+You can switch to the latest Php version from the cPanel or manually by adding directives in the .htaccess file of your store: For example, to switch to PHP 8.3, add the following directive.

-AddHandler application/x-httpd-php73 .php .php5 .php4 .php3
+AddHandler application/x-httpd-php83 .php .php5 .php4 .php3

 6. Turn Production Mode ON

+Production mode is the fastest of them all and perfect for a live website.
+So, if you want maximum performance and fast speed, you need to switch to production mode.
 Log into your server using SSH and navigate to the root directory of Magento.
-To find out which mode are you running in, apply this command.
+To find out which mode are you running in, apply this command:

 bin/magento deploy:mode:show